facebookarchive/origami/_documentation/concepts/Coordinates.md

 weight: 1000
 ---

-In constrast to built-in Quartz Composer patches, the Origami patches (eg. Layer / Text Layer / Layer Group) use pixel coordinates.
+In contrast to built-in Quartz Composer patches, the Origami patches (eg. Layer / Text Layer / Layer Group) use pixel coordinates.

 The origin, or location of the (x = 0, y = 0) coordinate, is in the center of the device screen.
 Coordinates increase upwards and to the right.
 Points downward and leftward of the center have negative coordinates.